gristlabs/grist-help/help/widget-chart.md

-The [Kaplan-Meier Plot](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator) is useful for certain studies, and needs two series: the first for the label of the line to which a point belongs, the second giving a survival time or time-to-failure of this point.
+The [Kaplan-Meier Plot](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator) is useful for certain studies, and needs two series: the first for the label of the line to which a point belongs, the second giving a survival time or time-to-failure of that point.
 The plot shows the survival times on the X axis, and the number of points that survive at that time on the Y axis.

   <span class="screenshot-large">*![widget_chart_km](images/widget_chart_km.png)*</span>